Troy Terry Game Preview: Ducks vs. Avalanche

 Terry Season Stats Insights

-- In three of 23 games this year, Terry has scored a goal, and he has one game with multiple goals.
+- Terry has scored a goal in three of 24 games this year, netting multiple goals in one of them.

-- Terry has a point in eight games this season (out of 23), including multiple points three times.
+- Terry has a point in eight of 24 games this year, with multiple points in three of them.

-- Terry has yet to record a multi-assist game this season despite registering one in eight of 23 games played.
+- In eight of 24 games this year, Terry has had an assist, but no games with multiple assists.

-- The implied probability that Terry goes over his points prop total is 54.1%, based on the odds.
+- Terry has an implied probability of 53.5% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.